svdoever/ai-writer/docs/docs/contributing.md

 ---
-sidebar_position: 9999
+sidebar_position: 1000
 ---

 # Contributing

+AI Writer is an open-source project under the simple and permissive MIT license.
 Any contribution to AI Writer is welcome.
-This document describes how to contribute to AI Writer.
+This can be contributions for the documentation, contributions for the code, or contributions to the set of examples.

+# Contributions to documentation

+Documentation is really important in an open-source project.
+It helps users understand the available tooling and how to use it.
+Any contribution to the documentation of AI Writer is immensely appreciated and is easy to do through the features provided by GitHub to propose a change request.
+Every documentation page has an "Edit this page" link at the bottom of the text.
+Clicking this link will take you to the GitHub repository where you can propose a change to the documentation.
+The change will be reviewed and merged into the main branch if the changes are approved.

 # Contributions to code

 AI Writer is an open-source project.
 The source code is available on GitHub.
 Any contribution to the code is welcome.
 The easiest way to contribute to the code is to create a pull request with the changes.
 The pull request will be reviewed and merged into the main branch if the changes are approved.

-# Contributions to documentation

-Documentation is really important in an open-source project.
-It helps users understand the available tooling and how to use it.
-Any contribution to the documentation of AI Writer is immensely appreciated and is easy to do through the features provided by GitHub to propose a change request.

 ## "Running" the documentation